charleshansen/mock-promises/README.md

 Mock Promises is test framework agnostic, and we have code examples for the [jasmine] and [mocha] testing frameworks in the [spec/javascripts] directory.

 ##Installation
+#### Self Vendoring

 Download [mock-promises.js] and add it to your project.
 If you are using the jasmine gem, mock-promises.js needs to be in the src_files path in jasmine.yml.

+#### NPM
+In node, you can use `npm install mock-promises`.

+Once the module is installed `require('mock-promises')` in your specs will attach `mockPromises` to the global namespace.

+Node does not currently support native promises and you may need to use the [es6 promise polyfill] if you want to run the example specs.

 ## Q
 #### Setup